On the Job/ Workplace Injury

-At Marasco & Nesselbush, Rhode Island’s premier and trusted personal injury law firm, clients are our priority.
-The firm’s experienced Rhode Island injury attorneys understand the importance of financial stability after an on the job injury accident, and are committed to obtaining that stability for each and every client through skilled and effective legal representation.
+At Marasco & Nesselbush, Rhode Island’s premier and trusted personal injury law firm, our clients are our number one priority.
+The firm’s experienced Rhode Island injury attorneys understand the importance of financial stability after an on the job injury.
+We are committed to obtaining that stability for each and every client through skilled and effective legal representation.

 Types of Workplace Accidents